-^{1.} These Directives take the fullest possible account of the principles and practices of the United Nations, as established in the relevant resolutions of the Economic and Social Council.
+1. These Directives take the fullest possible account of the principles and practices of the United Nations, as established in the relevant resolutions of the Economic and Social Council.

-^{2.} See 28 C/Resolutions, p.
+2. See 28 C/Resolutions, p.
 99.

-N.B.: Some paragraphs in these Directives will have implications for other basic texts in this Manual, in particular, the Rules of Procedure of the General Conference and the Regulations for the general classification of the various categories of meetings convened by UNESCO.
-Proposals for the harmonization of these texts will be submitted to the General Conference at its twenty-ninth session.
+N.B.: Some paragraphs in these Directives have implications for other basic texts in this Manual, in particular, the Rules of Procedure of the General Conference and the Regulations for the general classification of the various categories of meetings convened by UNESCO.
+Proposals for the harmonization of these texts will be submitted to the General Conference at its 30th session.